halftwo/knotty/README.md

 # knotty
-A RPC framework named XIC and it's dependence.
+A RPC framework named XIC and its dependence.

 The XIC RPC is implemented in C++, PHP (as an extension), and Python (partially implemented).